Jaya3110/AdMyBrand-Suite/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:8080`
+The application will be available at `http://localhost:8080` or your Vercel deployment: https://ad-my-brand-suite.vercel.app/

 3.3.
 Available Scripts